 *click on image for titles and dimensions

-Robert Koch has been interested in art all his life.
-One of his earliest memories is of putting crayons in a heater vent just to watch the colors melt and flow down the wall.
+Gestural strokes and spontaneous marks collide with color blocks in Robert Koch’s narrative vignettes.
+Often prompted by found photographs, Koch takes the liberty to make his subjects humans or creatures inhabiting the same world.
+Having the appearance of quickness and even naiveté, Koch’s deft drawing skills mean each mark is playful and intentional at the same time.
 A trip to Japan when he was 20 had a lasting impact; the colors, the light, the graphic quality of the written language and the natural designs one finds throughout Japanese daily life imprinted on his sensibility.
-His current paintings are from snapshots of anonymous people.
-For Koch, a successful painting is not only compositionally strong, but also has a story to tell and if a painting makes him laugh or smile... then he knows he has done what he set out to do.
+For Koch, a successful painting is not only compositionally strong but also has a story to tell and if the result makes him laugh then he knows he has done what he has set out to do.